LeBron James breaks silence on death of Kobe Bryant, promises to carry on his legacy

 Continuing to move the game forward @KingJames.
 Much respect my brother 💪🏾 #33644— Kobe Bryant (@kobebryant) January 26, 2020

-The NBA icon was one of nine people killed when a helicopter crashed into rough terrain in Calabasas Sunday morning.
+The NBA icon was one of nine people killed when a helicopter crashed into rough terrain in Calabasas, California Sunday morning.

 The crash also killed his 13-year-old daughter Gianna, two coaches at schools in Orange County, the wife and daughter of one of those coaches, the pilot, and a mother and her daughter.